hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/unittest.md

 In the figure above, we see the unittest module.
 There are five key classes in unittest :

-+ TestCase
-This class is used to create new test cases
++ TestCase : This class is used to create new test cases
 + TestSuite : This class allows individual tests and test suites to be aggregrated
-+ TestLoader : This class is used to automate the process of
++ TestLoader : This class is used to automate the process of creating a testsuite and populating it with individual tests.
 + TextTestRunner
 + TestResults